simurai/filter.css/README.md

   - LoFi

-Or you can just grab individual filter styles on the [demo page](http://simurai.com/filter.css/) and use it in your own CSS file.
+Or you can just grab __individual filter__ styles on the [demo page](http://simurai.com/filter.css/) and use it in your own CSS file.

+Also feel free to __tweak the numbers__ to better match your image/content.

 ## Browser support